 Learn more about spandex/elastane/lycra here

-It is usually used to make bands on turtlenecks, t-shirt neckband etc but you can make whole garments with this fabric as well.
+It is usually used to make bands on turtlenecks, t-shirt neckband, cuffs, hems etc but you can make whole garments with this fabric as well.
 It has a crosswise stretch and a very soft feel.
 You can make drapey flattering clothes with this.
-Cardigans, sweaters, camisoles etc are usually made with rib knit fabric
+Cardigans, sweaters, camisoles etc are usually made with rib knit fabric.

-Depending on the size of the rib, rib knits are available as 1*1 rib kit , 2*2 rib knit and 3* 3 rib knit and even 6* 6 knit.1*1 Rib is used for making tshirt collars ; 2*2 Rib is used for cuffs and neckbands.
-1*3 rib knit is an uneven rib knit
+Depending on the size of the rib, rib knits are available as 1*1 rib kit , 2*2 rib knit and 3* 3 rib knit and even 6* 6 knit (also called Poor Boy Rib Knit with a wide wale ribbing).
+1*1 Rib is used for making tshirt collars ; 2*2 Rib is used for cuffs and neckbands.
+1*3 rib knit is an uneven rib knit.

 Double knit is a medium weight knit fabric (almost double thickness of single knit) which usually looks the same on both sides and has less stretch than a single knit fabric.
-It looks on first glance as if two knit fabric is kept together ( hence the name).
-Usually, it looks same on both sides ( this is not always true, but mostly it is the same).
+It looks at first glance as if two knit fabric is kept together (hence the name).
+Usually, it looks the same on both sides (this is not always true, but mostly it is the same)

 It is thick and fluffy because of its special two needle construction.
 Many different fibers are used to make double knits. – cotton, rayon, wool etc, even synthetic fibers are used

 Double jersey is a popular fabric used to make coats, dresses.